domvm/domvm/README.md

 **Pattern E:** make up your own!

-It's easy to see the power which comes from uniformly-composable imperative and declarative paradigms.
-You models can expose multiple, disjoint views which can then be consumed by different parts of a larger template, such as a single `NavMenu` component with shared state but exposing split `TopNav`, `SideNav` and `FooterNav` views.
-Alternatively or additionally, more views of your model can be constructed declaratively by a containing parent template.
+The above examples demonstrate the flexibility afforded by uniformly-composable imperative and declarative paradigms.
+For instance, models can expose multiple views which can then be consumed by disjoint parts of some larger template, such as a single `NavMenu` component with shared state and sitemap tree but exposing split `TopNav`, `SideNav` and `FooterNav` views.
+Alternatively or additionally, more views of your model can be constructed after the fact if you choose to expose enough state/api.

 ---
 #### Trigger Ancestor redraw()